au-research/ANDS-ResearchVocabularies-Registry/README.md

 IO, and Lang (both versions 2 and 3) are used.
 (Commons IO is required by Sesame, but it is also invoked directly from the Registry code.)

+### Swagger

+The Registry exposes its API methods through Swagger (also known as Open API version 2).
+The default web.xml exposes the Swagger description of the API at the URL `/swagger.json`.

 ## Licence

 The Vocabulary Registry is licensed under the Apache License,